robotlolita/robotlolita.github.io/_posts/2013-06-06-node-modules-to-rule-them-all.md

 // You can use CommonJS's binding syntax, but then you need tooling anyways,
 // and if you're going to get better tooling, you can at least make sure you get
-// a proper tool that doesn't require boilerplate
+// a proper tool that doesn't Require.js boilerplate
 ```

 Besides this, there is not a clear mapping about the identifier used to refer to a module and the actual module being loaded.
-While this allows us to delay the concrete binding of a module by just requiring a certain interface to be implemented in the loaded modules, this means we need to know everything about every dependency of every module we use — with enough dependencies there's such a high cognitive load to keep everything working that it outweights the benefits of modules, and makes keeping track of script tag insertion order simpler.
-Relative modules are supported, however.
+While this allows us to delay the concrete binding of a module by just requiring a certain interface to be implemented in the loaded modules, this means we need to know everything about every dependency of every module we use — with enough dependencies there's such a high cognitive load to keep everything working that it outweights the benefits of modules.

 The major implementation of AMD in JavaScript is [Require.JS][], although there are a few others.
-Require.JS still allows plugins to be defined for loading different kinds of modules — or even things that aren't modules at all!
-This only adds complexity to the implementation and the applications using it, without giving back anything that outweights the cognitive costs of such behaviour.
+Require.JS still allows plugins to be defined for loading different kinds of modules, which is a powerful feature, but one that can be easily abused and a source of complexity.
+In general, my impression from reading Require.js's documentation is that its loader (the thing that'll map module identifiers to actual Module objects) is far too complected.
+However, I am not too familiar with its actual implementation to say anything on this.

+[Require.JS]: http://requirejs.org/

 Lazy and dynamic loading of modules, which are things AMD enable, are a nice thing to have, if your application ever needs to load more than 1MB of JavaScript — there are some kinds of applications that will just load a lot of new code over time, where it would be a nice fit.
-I'd still write a simpler implementation in that case, without all the warts.

-[Require.JS]: http://requirejs.org/
+I'd still use a tool that converts from a simpler format to AMD, however.

 ## Node modules (a superset of CommonJS modules)